iamgraeme/filament-react-native/README.md

 ## Usage

-You can either install the Filament CLI globally (`npm i filament-cli -g`) or just use `npx` to call it.
+You can either install the Filament CLI globally (`npm i filamentcli -g`) or just use `npx` to call it.

 ```
 npx filament new component {componentName}